Top 10 Of Motorcycle Crashes & How To Avoid Them

 The Importance of Motorcycle Safety Gear

-Even the best and most experienced motorcyclists are at risk for accidents.
-Riding a motorcycle comes with many inherent risks, but you can reduce these risks by using appropriate safety gear.
-When you use safety gear, you significantly reduce the chance
+Riding a motorcycle comes with many inherent risks, but you can help minimize these risks by using appropriate safety gear.

-Currently, only 19 states, including New York and Washington D.C., have enacted legislation that requires motorcycle riders to wear helmets.
-Even though less than half of the states regulate wearing them, there is no doubt that helmets save lives.
-The Centers for Disease Control and Prevention (CDC) estimates helmet use reduces the risk of death by 37 percent and the risk of head injury by 69 percent.
+Currently, only 19 states, including New York and Washington, D.C., have enacted universal helmet laws requiring motorcycle riders to wear helmets.
+The Centers for Disease Control and Prevention (CDC) estimates helmet use can help reduce the risk of death by 37 percent and the risk of head injury by 69 percent.

 In addition to helmets, you can also protect yourself by wearing protective jackets, pants, suits, boots, gloves, and eye protection.